FTBTeam/FTB-Echoes/README.md

 ### Shop Entries

-Shop entries define items that may be bought, and/or commands that may be run (with permission level 2) on behalf of the player, along with an associated cost in the currency system currently in use.
+Shop entries define items that may be bought, and/or commands that may be run (with a configurable permission level) on behalf of the player, along with an associated cost in the currency system currently in use.

 Fields: